 My teaching is based on the conviction that history is not simply a set of facts, but a way of seeing the world.
 I design my courses to foster foundational skills of historical thinking—interpreting sources, analyzing contexts, evaluating causation and contingency—and to help students recognize the relevance of history in their own lives.
-My teaching fields include Europe since the French Revolution, the Weimar Republic and Nazi Germany, race and antisemitism in modern Europe, and twentieth-century genocides and crimes against humanity.
-In the future, I plan to develop a sequence on European intellectual history that will emphasize the instability of European national, racial, and religious identities, as well as the role of empire in shaping modern European thought.
+My teaching fields include Europe since the French Revolution; the Weimar Republic, Nazi Germany, and the Holocaust; racism and antisemitism in modern Europe; and twentieth-century genocides and crimes against humanity.

-Below are syllabi for a selection of the undergraduate courses I have offered at the University of Wisconsin-Madison (since Fall ’20) and Harvard (Fall ’18-Spring ’20).
+Below are syllabi for a selection of the courses I have offered at the University of Wisconsin-Madison (since Fall ’20) and Harvard University (Fall ’18-Spring ’20).
 I’ve also included some additional materials that I use in my classes.
 These materials are posted as resources for other educators, and I am always eager to collaborate with teachers in related fields.

 Public History Assignment: Sites of Nazi Persecution and Genocide (Examples of my students’ work are available here.)